climatechanger/useful-reading/README.md

 # useful-reading
-Good sources of information on the energy transition
+Good sources of information on the energy transition.

+Additions and corrections welcome.